marcintomala/CISC3142/Lab-2/README.md

 ## References

-The evaluation algorithm was prepared with the help of (but not copied from) [this article](https://www.geeksforgeeks.org/expression-evaluation/).
+The evaluation algorithm was prepared with the help of (but not copied from - their solution does not include exponentiation, for example) [this article](https://www.geeksforgeeks.org/expression-evaluation/).

 ## Expected Output: